 There are however a few key points to be mentioned here as there are so many ways to grow your audience (once you’ve made great content, of course!)

-Search Engine Optimisation – The easiest way for non-readers of your blog to arrive on your blog is to optimise your content so that your posts will appear higher in search engine results (like Google and Yahoo!)
-For more detail on that, take a look at my book on how to create a successful blog.
+The easiest way for non-readers of your blog to arrive on your blog is to optimise your content so that your posts will appear higher in search engine results (like Google and Yahoo).